 This suffix denotes the ranking of students who have not yet completed the basic curriculum.
-These ranks are typically denoted by color-coded belts.
+These ranks are typically indicated with color-coded belts.
 The number of kyū ranks, and their color codes tend to vary greatly between different dōjō.

-Also, a slang term for collectively referring to all non-black belt students.
+Also, this is a slang term for non-black belt students.

 |Kyūsho||The weak points of the human body.
 (Literally: "places of suffering.")|

 |Makiwara||Punching board (Literally: “a bundle of straw”).
 These were common training tools in Asian striking arts before padwork and bagwork became common.|

 |Mudansha||People who have not earned a black belt.
 (Literally: “without-a-degree people”)|

 |Otagai ni, Rei!||"(Respectfully) Bow to each other!"|

 |Nogare||Soft breathing methods.|

 |Renshi||A title given to those who have achieved mastery and earned a good reputation.
 (Literally: "polished gentleman".
 This title is derived from the verb renshu, "to practice.")|